trinity1991-rs/semaphore-ansible/README.md

-Ansible Playbooks for Mikrotik Devices
+Ansible Playbooks for Mikrotik Devices written by Thilivhali Trinity Rambau